Fractional CTO Services Outlined

 While all offer similar cost-saving benefits, part-time, interim and fractional CTOs aren’t exactly interchangeable terms.
 They are all different models for employing a CTO and having to pay them based on the amount of efforts they put in.

-A Fractional CTO first and foremost, needs to understand the workings of your company.
-They have to be in harmony with the company’s vision, mission, objectives, and long-term goals for there to be a productive business relationship.
+A Fractional CTO needs to understand the workings of your company.
+They have to understand the company’s vision, mission, objectives, and long-term goals for there to be a productive business relationship.

-- Optimizing the design and delivery of products and services with the aid of technology.
+- Optimizing the design and delivery of technology products and services

-- Understanding the level of scalability and resilience of various technologies
+- Improving the level of scalability / resilience of an organization’s technology platforms

 - Technology maintenance assessment and planning.